 At your consultation appointment with Dr. Mess, it is important to be clear about your goals and discuss realistic expectations for your surgical outcome.
 You also need to disclose your complete medical history including any medications you take.
 If you smoke you will need to stop prior to surgery and also discontinue the use of anti-inflammatory drugs such as aspirin.

 The Blepharoplasty Procedure

-There are many eyelid surgery techniques that can be performed to improve the upper and lower eyelids.
-During your consultation with Dr. Mess, you will discuss which aspects of the eyes you wish to improve and she will determine which technique(s) will provide you with the best results.
+There are many eyelid surgery techniques that can be performed to improve the upper and lower eyelids, and scarring is typically well-hidden by the natural creases of the eye area.
+During your consultation with Dr. Mess in Columbia, you will discuss which aspects of the eyes you wish to improve and she will determine which technique(s) will provide you with the best results.

 Eyelid surgery recovery requires patients to keep their head elevated for the first few days to minimize swelling and bruising.
-A special lubricating ointment as well as cold compresses should be applied to the eye area to speed recovery.
+Gentle application of ice packs can also be helpful with the recovery and healing process.
+A special lubricating ointment, as well as cold compresses, should be applied to the eye area to speed recovery.
 Your vision may be somewhat blurry and your eyes may feel sensitive to light for a couple of days, but eye drops can help alleviate these symptoms.
 Patients usually return to work about a week after surgery, once the sutures are removed.
 To maintain the results of eyelid surgery, sunscreen and sunglasses should be worn to protect against over-exposure to the sun or wind.

 - Surgeon’s fee